zhangyk8/zhangyk8.github.io/_pages/cv.md

 Research Experience
 ======
-* Summer 2017: Summer PhD Research Experience Programme
+* Summer 2017: Summer PhD Research Experience Program
   * Department of Computer Science, Hong Kong Baptist University
-  * Duties included: Proposed an innovative cluster-based algorithm for learning the structures of Bayesian networks
+  * Duties included:
+    1. Implemented the Grow-shink (constrain-based) Bayesian networks structure learning algorithm in order to discover the causal structure between demographic features and 2016 presidential election results on the county level
+    2. Proposed a _two step clustering-based_ strategy for Bayesian network structure learning (See publications for details)
   * Supervisor: Professor Jiming Liu

+* Sep 2017 - Present: Multi-model Brain-inspired Intelligence Laboratory
+  * School of Electronics and Information Technology, Sun Yat-sen University
+  * Duties included:
+    1. Conducted a nested 3-fold cross-validation based on the rank of cognitive scores to determine the optimal parameters for the elastic-net model
+    2. Quantified accuracies of the prediction by computing the normalized MAE (Mean Absolute Errors) and Pearson’s correlations
+    3. Further improved the prediction results via random forests and random kNN (k-Nearest Neighbors) models

 Teaching
 ======